[Home]

 Woven postcard from WW1 depicting the RAMC insignia

-The Hunterian Museum at the Royal College of Surgeons displays the anatomical collections of John Hunter, and has displays showing the development of surgery through the ages - including some material from the Gillies Archives
+The Hunterian Museum at the Royal College of Surgeons displays the anatomical collections of John Hunter, and has displays showing the development of surgery through the ages - including material from the Gillies Archives

 The Wellcome Collection contains a vast array of images, books and manuscripts